 Gary explained that there is a vacancy on the GO Virginia Board from our area.
-Megan Lucas has put together a list of those serving from this area.
 Suggestions made for consideration were Scott Garret and Nat Marshall.
 Commission members were asked to forward any other suggestions they may have.

 6. Election of Officers 2019-2020